CNIC-Proteomics/PTM-Analyzer/MODULES.md

     # Specific parameters of module
     qReportMaker:

-      # Number of works in parallel
+      # Number of works in parallel.
+Othwerise is the 75% of total number of cpu's
-      n_cpu: 8
+      # n_cpu: 8

       # Folder where the outputs will be saved
       outDirName: qReports